 I have learned so much from my journey thus far and hope that by sharing my experiences I can help other women who may be wondering if they’ll ever be able to make their dreams of a family a reality.
 You can – I am living proof that it is possible.
 I take medication and have regular appointments with my psychiatrist and therapist because these are my responsibilities to myself and my family.
 My incredible support system helps me to live fully and I attribute a great deal of my success to their encouragement over the years.

 Writing openly about living with mental illness inspired me to start a non-profit called This Is My Brave, Inc. which provides a platform for people to share their story live on stage through poetry, original music, comedy and essay.
 We professionally videotape all our shows and make them available on our YouTube Channel.
-So far we've produced 30 unique shows across the US, and this year expanded to Australia.
+So far we've produced 34 unique shows across the US, and this year expanded internationally, with two shows in Australia.

 In October of 2016 I gave a TEDx talk where I shared my take on the legacy I hope to leave behind with the organization I’m leading and the mission we’re advancing.